Deleting Personal Data - Data Protection Act / GDPR

 This pages represents the policy for CPR Computer Recycling.

-This page explains what we to do to make sure we comply with the DPA when we delete personal data.
+This page explains what we to do to make sure we comply with the DPA (soon to be GDPR) when we destroy personal data.

 What the DPA says